scottfeldmanpeabody/strava/README.md

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/defining_curvy.png)</br>
 *Diagram for defining curvy metrics from the polyline.
 Segments AB and BC are consecutive points on the map.
 AC is a construction used in the definition of curvy2 (def. below).*

 Two metrics for curviness were developed as curvy1() and curvy2() in the [features.py](https://github.com/scottfeldmanpeabody/strava/blob/master/src/features.py) script:
-1. **curvy1:** uses the cosine difference between AB and BC, then normalizes by the total length AB + length BC.
-The normalization is due to not all polyline segments being the same length.
+1. **curvy1:** uses the cosine difference between AB and BC, then divides by the total length AB + length BC.
+This normalization is needed due to not all polyline segments being the same length.
 The resulting units are inverse meters.
 2. **curvy2:** uses the ratio (length AB + length BC - length AC) / (length AB + length BC).
 This metric is unitless and can be viewed as a percent further distance that you traveled along the path A -> B -> C rather than had you gone directly from A -> C

 As you might imagine, some segments are curvy, some are straight.
-The straight ones are super exciting to plot.
+The straight ones aren't super exciting to plot.
 Below are 2 particularly curvy segments.
 The one on the left is a much longer road bike segment than the mountain bike segment on the right.
 As you can see by the curvy1 and curvy2 metrics, there is quite the different scale, but the curvier segment shows an increased curvy1 and curvy2.

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/segment_polyline_maps2.png)
+*A couple of fun segments recreated from their polylines.*

 Prior to modeling, features were tested for their individual significance vs. the target.
 Many features looked at had had a P-value near 0, indicating statistical significance for any reasonable threshold.
 The t-statistic is an indicator of the relative impact of that feature on the target.